Kaine Parker: Dead No More: The Clone Conspiracy

 Kaine returns in the Dead No More: The Clone Conspiracy storyline, where he and Spider-Gwen attempt to help Peter escape New U Technologies.
 It is revealed that Kaine's human body emerged from the corpse of his spider form and was greeted by Karn, who realized that he is no longer connected to the Other and is dying from the Carrion virus.
-Peter Parker uses the Webware Emergency System to cure the Carrion virus, which heals Kaine and reduces his facial scars.
+Karn shows Kaine a number of realities where the virus has caused a zombie apocalypse, and Kaine decides to visit these realities to find a possible way to stop it.
+Kaine discovers that all the downfalls of these realities was caused by Parker Industries working with New U to spread Miles Warren's technology, which inadvertently spread the virus.
+Karn reveals that the events Kaine encountered in the other realities is starting to happen in Kaine's own reality.
+Since it is in the early process and Peter has not formed a full partnership with Warren yet, they still have a chance to stop it from happening.